-What Can a Handyman Do in Spokane, Washington?
+What Can a Handyman Do Without a License in Spokane, Washington?

 In Washington, most paid “handyman” work that involves repairs, improvements, or maintenance on real property requires you to be registered with the Washington State Department of Labor & Industries (L&I) as a contractor—there is no broad dollar-amount “handyman exemption” from contractor registration.
 In Spokane, you will also generally need a City of Spokane business license (and often permits for specific scopes of work).
 Separate state trade credentials are required for electrical work and for many plumbing-related scopes; HVAC work is typically regulated through mechanical permits/inspections and, if doing electrical controls, electrical licensing rules still apply.